-As you start learning about all things tech, you’ll probably run across so many new vocabulary words that you feel like you’re back in high school studying for the SAT again.
+If you are interested in learning all things tech, you’ll probably run across so many new vocabulary words that you feel like you’re back in high school studying for the SAT again.
 To get you started, here’s a guide to basic tech terms everyone should know...even if you’re a beginner.

 User Experience (UX)

-- UI: User interface.
-Every part of a machine that users interact with; counts things like displays, screens, keyboards, mouse/touchpads, etc.
+User interface.
+Every part of a machine that users interact with counts things like displays, screens, keyboards, mouse/touchpads, etc.

 Workflow Tools & Hardware

 Tools that help increase your productivity and efficiency.

 Software used in coding and programming to write plain, unformatted text.
 Examples: Sublime Text, Brackets, TextEdit, TextWrangler, Notepad++

 Integrated development environment.
 Helps people program more efficiently.
 Similar to a text editor, but has more features.
 Examples: PyCharm, Webstorm

 A router is the step between a modem and a computer.
 When information arrives at a modem via broadband, the router deciphers and sends that data to your computer.